lmueller555/lennon-mueller-portfolio/README.md

 The chatbot on the site now uses an OpenAI API key that is injected during the deployment workflow.
 Set the `OPENAI_API_KEY` secret in the repository so the workflow can substitute it into `chatbot.js` when deploying.
+Only the first placeholder occurrence is replaced so the runtime check still detects a missing key.
 The key will be baked into the static site, so ensure you are comfortable exposing it publicly.